RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

    supported SFTP based software.
 Other desktop clients support is provided only on a best effort basis.

-TODO Consult our link:debugging.html[Troubleshooting Guide] if you have  trouble accessing your CRSP shares.
+Consult our :ref:`crsp troubleshoot` if you have trouble accessing your CRSP shares.

 .. _crsp quotas: